Science for Decision-Making

-The complexity of natural and cultural systems, combined with public expectations and legal mandates, make it essential that the Bureau of Land Management continue to be a "science-informed" agency.
-We strive to consistently apply the best and latest science and research in processes.
-This includes assessments, monitoring, planning, permitting, implementation, and compliance.
-Among other areas, science is used to monitor vegetation, soils, water, wildlife habitat, and the effects of wildfire to ensure that we are meeting desired conditions across the landscape.
+The complexity of natural and cultural systems combined with public expectations and legal mandates make it essential for the BLM to continue to be a science-informed agency.
+We strive to consistently apply the latest, best-available science and scientific information to assessments, monitoring, planning, permitting, implementation and compliance.
+Science is especially valuable in monitoring vegetation, soils, water, wildlife habitat, and the effects of wildfire, among other elements, to ensure that we are meeting desired conditions identified in a resource management plan for a particular landscape.

-The BLM’s Advancing Science Strategy has identified two broad goals that focus BLM efforts in strengthening the use of science in decision-making:
+The BLM's Advancing Science Strategy identifies two broad goals that focus BLM efforts in strengthening the use of science in decision-making: